annassanchez/Python-Bootcamp/README.md

 # Python-Bootcamp
-Course Files for Complete Python 3 Bootcamp Course on Udemy (forked from @pierian-data)
+Course Files and nortes for Complete Python 3 Bootcamp Course on Udemy (created by @pierian-data)